SoftUni-Internal/interactive-content/EN/02-Objects-and-Classes/03-Classes.md

 |**Stephan**|Johnson|25| |
 |**Gabriel**|Peterson|24|g.p@gmail.com|

-For any empty cells, do not supply a parameter (call the constructor with less parameters).
+For any empty cells, do not supply a parameter (call the constructor with fewer parameters).

 ## Input
 There will be **no input**, the data is static and matches the table above.

 ## Output
-As **output, return an array** of `Person` instances.
+**Return an array** of `Person` instances.

 **Submit** a **function** that returns the required output.